Burning Man Festival 2026: Dates, Tickets, and First-Timer Guide

 Burning Man is guided by ten principles, written down in 2004 by its co-founder, Larry Harvey.
 Here they are.

-4. Radical Self-Reliance: Burning Man encourages individuals to discover, exercise, and rely on their inner resources.
+Radical Self-Reliance: Burning Man encourages individuals to encourages individuals to find and rely on their inner resources.

 These 10 principles guide the community and activities at Burning Man, fostering an environment of creativity, responsibility, and mutual respect.